Our Work

 It is worth reflecting that port calls may underestimate the number of acts of pilotage, as multiple acts can be associated with a ship making a port call, and transits of the Suez and Panama Canals and recommendatory pilotage areas, for example, the Strait of Malacca and Singapore, are excluded.

-Pilotage is a public good, not a commercial service
+Pilotage is a public service, not a commercial one

-Policymakers who understand what pilotage is — and what it delivers — are better placed to establish and maintain effective pilotage systems and choose the right interventions when those systems need improvement.
+Policymakers who understand what pilotage is — and what it delivers — are better placed to establish and maintain effective systems, and to choose the right interventions when those systems need improvement.

 Is pilotage a complex system?